 - Connect with others.
 There's strength in numbers and most likely any school-based issue is not unique to your child.
 Look into your local PTA to connect with other parents.
 If you're concerned about a disability of any kind, contact your state's federally funded parent resource centers.

 - Keep a record.
 Document all your communications, both to be on the same page about expectations and so you'll know who told you what and when.
 If you move beyond the casual chat level, express concerns in writing.
 Keep a copy, and send the letter by certified mail.

 - Avoid the blame game.
 Mixing an important issue that concerns your child with busy teachers and school administrators can make for potentially frustrating feelings.
 For best results, try to keep your cool.
 Do try to be considerate of the teacher's time.
-If educational jargon has left your head spinning, use our teacher translator, but also feel free to ask for clarification.
 Even though you may have to be persistent, keep in mind that ultimately everyone involved wants what's best for your child.